henrw/Gatsby-personal-website/example/content/research/mmtutor/index.md

 ![Finger Detection](./finger.png)

 ### Presentation
-We presented our work at [Michigan AI Symposium 2022](../posts/mi-ai-symposium-2022) and won the Best Demo Award.
+We presented our work at [Michigan AI Symposium 2022](../posts/mi-ai-symposium-2022) and gratefully won the Best Demo Award.